AAA Cycle: Align-Agree-Apply

 Establish human connection and deeply understand the context before proposing solutions.

 The Core Value: Connection with people comes first.
-Alignment is not requirement extraction - it’s building shared understanding with the humans behind the need.
-You’re establishing trust and context that will sustain the entire journey.
+Alignment is not requirement extraction; it’s building shared understanding with the humans behind the need.

-Why This Guards Against Failure: When you truly align with people and their needs, you avoid building elegant solutions to misunderstood problems.
-Technical decisions stay grounded in reality throughout the project.
+When you truly align with people and their needs, you avoid building elegant solutions to misunderstood problems.

 Phase 2: Agree to the Plan